 More Lessons for Grade 11 Math

-Videos, worksheets, games and activities to help Algebra II students learn about the probability of complementary events.
+Videos, solutions, examples, worksheets, games and activities to help Algebra II students learn about the probability of complementary events.

 Using the Complement to Calculate Probability

 Sometimes calculating probability can be fairly complicated, but we have tricks to make it easier.
 Calculating probability of the complement of an event can be easier than calculating the probability of the event itself.
 We can use the probability of the complement to find the probability of the event by subtracting it from one.
 This trick is often used when calculating the probability of multiple events.

 The Probability of the Complement of an Event

 This video provides two basic examples of how to find the complement of an event.

 The probability that event A does not occur, is the complement of A.